 Ahmad said he wants to determine the root cause of the problem so this doesn’t happen to someone else.

-Ahmad fears for others who have the same model vehicle and even for his parents, whom he persuaded to get a Tesla Model X SUV.
+Ahmad fears for others who have the same model vehicle and even for his parents, whom he convinced to get a Tesla Model X SUV.

 “I don’t want anybody else to experience something this scary,” he said.